plugo14/rust-crush-bootcamp/README.md

 ---

-You can register HERE: https://luma.com/g4dcdzqo?tk=WewBfO
+You can watch the recording here: https://youtu.be/tgJ8d9yQtKY

 ## 🔴 Important Note on Privacy and Recording